Back to Index

 Additional Situations Requiring Service:

-• Severe Weather Inspections: After events such as hurricanes or hailstorms, it can be useful to perform a visual inspection to ensure the panels are secure and undamaged.
+• Severe Weather Inspections: After extreme weather events it can be useful to perform a visual inspection to ensure the panels are secure and undamaged.
 Monitoring systems should also detect any drop in performance, but a physical inspection may provide peace of mind.

 Solar panels require almost no maintenance.
 Below are some notes of interest.